 - Economic Opportunity – bringing jobs, housing, business and financial literacy to low- to moderate-income neighborhoods

-Specifically, leaders of Black, Latino and Asian churches in Southern California gain skills in leadership development, church and non-profit management, financial literacy, fund raising, advocacy and other topics.
+Specifically, faith leaders gain knowledge of social issues and skills in leadership development, church and non-profit management, financial literacy, fund raising, advocacy and other topics.

 During his 27 years of service at First African Methodist Episcopal (FAME) Church in Los Angeles, Rev. Cecil L. “Chip” Murray developed a vision for actively and productively engaging the public square.
 The Center carries that vision forward by empowering the next generation of faith leaders with the “Murray Method.”
 Click here to read his story.